flokk.

 Cenote Suytun

-If the family has energy after Xplor, Cenote Suytun near Valladolid on the return route is worth a 45-minute detour for its famous stone platform rising from the center of the water under a cathedral
+If the family has energy after Xplor, Cenote Suytun near Valladolid on the return route is worth a 45-minute detour for its famous stone platform rising from the center of the water under a cathedral ceiling.
+The light through the opening hits the water in the late afternoon and looks almost unreal.

 nature_and_outdoors